paulopez78/devops-tools/README.md

 * [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)

-#### Note for Linux users: Docker for desktop is not available in linux but can be install natively
+#### Note for Linux users
+`Docker for desktop is not available in linux but can be install natively

 * [Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/)